 Rewiring the brain requires stimulation of surviving nerve cells just outside of the injured territory in order to encourage these cells to make new connections with different cells.
 To this affect bypassing the damaged site to restore lost functions.
-Whilst existing brain and physical exercises have been important in helping with this process, new approaches are currently in trial.
-One such approach is the use of 'Constraint-Induced Movement Therapy', developed by Dr. Edward Taub, and is mostly used for re-development of motor activities.
-This process involves combined restraint of the unaffected limb with intensive use of the affected limb, in order to force the affected arm to 'learn' how to work again.
+Whilst existing brain and physical exercises have been important in helping with this process, new approaches are currently in trial around the world.
+One such approach is the use of 'Constraint Induced movement Therapy', mostly used for redevelopment of motor activities ^[2].
+The basis of this approach is that compensation with the less-impaired limb may impede recovery of the more-impaired limb.
+This process involves combined restraint of the unaffected limb with intensive use of the affected limb, in order to force the affected limb to 'learn' how to work again.
 It's not an easy process, since it requires nearly all waking hours with long periods of supervised structured tasks involving the affected limb over many weeks.
-For many, however, persistence pays off, and positive results are being reported with constraint therapy even in people who have been disabled for many years.
-Two key factors have emerged as being vital for its success; these include complete concentration on repetitive tasks, and compliance to constraining the functional limb for 90% of waking time.
+For some, positive results are being reported with constraint therapy even in people who have been disabled for many years.
+However, two key factors have emerged as being vital for its success; these include complete concentration on repetitive tasks, and compliance to constraining the functional limb for 90% of waking time.
 More research is required to determine if the later part of the protocol is truly necessary, and that perhaps repetitive tasks applied to the affected limb alone would be sufficient itself to improve recovery.

 Another approach to brain rewiring may also be found with the use of device-orientated approaches.
-These utilize similar technology to that used in cochlea implants, which enable the hearing impaired to hear for the first time.
+These utilize similar technology to that used in bionic ear implants, which enable the hearing impaired to hear for the first time.
 The use of bionics has long been bridging the gap between what is and what is not possible.
-In a recent new discovery, a novel electronic microsystem implanted into the damaged brain has been shown to bridge the gap between disconnected brain regions, resulting in restored function.
-Additionally the device also served to guide new nerve fibres in the right direction, in order to re-map a lost pathway and restore its connections, to the extent that when the device was turned off, long-term restoration of motor function was achieved.
-While these latest studies have only been tested so far in animal models, electronic devices placed on the tongue have been used in humans to restore loss of balance associated with small brain lesions.
+In a recent new discovery by Professor Randolph Nudo, a novel electronic microsystem ^[3] implanted into the damaged brains of rats has been shown to bridge the gap between disconnected brain regions, resulting in restored function ^[4].
+Additionally the device also served to guide new nerve fibers in the right direction in order to re-map a lost pathway and restore its connection.
+Even when the devise was turned off, long term restoration of motor function was achieved.
+While these latest studies have only been tested so far in animal models, electronic devises have been used to restore hearing and are currently in clinical trial for the restoration of sight.
 It is therefore not out of the question that smart prosthetic devices may in the future have an application in human stroke.

-We once thought that the human brain was hard-wired with fixed functions, and if damaged, these functions were irreversibly lost.
+We once thought that the human brain if damaged resulted in irreversibly lost functions.
 Decades of research have now shown this to be untrue, and that lost functions may be restored if given the right opportunity.
 But there is not going to be just one 'right' approach to fix the complex problem of brain injury.
 It will take a combination of approaches that may incorporate the use of multiple technologies.
 It will take ongoing collaboration of experts across many fields of science working together.
 But where once the problem appeared beyond resolution, we now know that there is hope, and with new ideas we are already starting to see brain recovery occurring in many people, where previously none was thought possible.